-- A health problem called differentiation syndrome has happened with this drug.
-This may cause liver, kidney, or other organ problems and can be deadly if not treated.
-Call your doctor right away if you have bone pain, cough, a fever, shortness of breath or other breathing problems, sudden weight gain, swelling in the arms or legs, or swollen gland.
-Call your doctor right away if you have signs of kidney problems like not able to pass urine, change in how much urine is passed, or blood in the urine; signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes; or signs of low blood pressure like dizziness or passing out.
+- A health problem called differentiation syndrome has happened.
+This may cause organ problems and can be deadly.
+Call your doctor right away if you have bone pain, cough, fever, shortness of breath or other breathing problems, sudden weight gain, swelling in the arms or legs, or swollen gland.
+Call your doctor right away if you have signs of liver problems like dark urine or yellow skin or eyes; signs of kidney problems like unable to pass urine, change in amount of urine passed, or blood in the urine; or signs of low blood pressure like dizziness or passing out.

 - It is used to treat a type of leukemia.

 - It is used to treat bile duct cancer.